JHughes135/PortfolioSite/README.md

 # James Hughes Portfolio Website

-A portfolio website I created using React
+A portfolio website I created using React.
+Hosted on Netlify.